justinmahar/react-kindling/README.md

 npm login
 ```

-Then deploy with a single command:
+Then publish with a single command:

 ```
 npm run ship